Danielfoojunwei/TensorGuard/README.md

-# TensorGuard SDK v2.0.0 (FedMoE Paradigm)
+# TensorGuard SDK v2.0.0
-### Expert-Driven Federated Learning for Humanoid Robotics
+### Securely Aggregate and Fine-tune your VLA for your own Robotics Deployment or R&D and keep your work Private and Proprietary.

 [![Python](https://img.shields.io/badge/Python-3.10+-green)](https://python.org)